 Some dogs love to live outdoors instead of indoors, and they may even like to sleep out in the yard.
 If this is the case, there are several nice dog house ideas out there that will give your dog a place to sleep.
-No matter if your dog likes to stay outside while you’re at work or if they just like to spend an hour or two a day outside, having a dog house gives them options.
+No matter if your dog likes to stay outside while you’re at work or if they just like to spend an hour or two a day outside, having an outdoor dog house gives them options.
 They can go inside if they get tired, cold, or if it starts to rain or snow.

-Finding the best dog house ideas isn’t hard if you know what you’re searching for, and what options you have available to you.
+Finding the best dog house ideas isn’t hard if you know what you’re searching for, and what dog house options you have available to you.
 There are dozens of materials, models, and sizes to pick from, and there is something for every sized dog.
 One thing is certain, your dog will love spending time in their new home when you tailor it for them.

 1. Petsfit Dog House

 If you have a larger dog at home, you know who much space they can take up when they sprawl out.
-This dog house idea brings a larger choice at 45.6 by 30.9 by 32.1 inches.
+These dog house ideas brings a larger choice at 45.6 by 30.9 by 32.1 inches.
 It’s big enough for your dog to stretch out, and it comes elevated slightly off the ground.
 It won’t kills the grass around it, and it won’t flood if it snows or rains heavily.
 It looks like a Cape Cod-style house with a cute blue-grey coloring with white trim.
 The house uses a completely weather-proof design that keeps your dog warm while locking out the elements.

 - Roof flips up for easy cleaning